RoubenRehman/HandWrittenDigitsNeuralNet/README.md

 I do not own this dataset, nor did I contribute to it obviously.
 All the credit goes to the creators mentioned above.
-I do not plan to earn money with it or use it in any comercial sense or form, this is very clearly only a private project to get myselfe into the development machine learning.
+I do not plan to earn money with it or use it in any comercial sense or form, this is very clearly only a private project to get myselfe into the development of machine learning.

 # CODE